mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 In the example above Toby progresses from playtesting his own game to altering it by adding a new platform to the game.
 Toby retests immediately by clicking on the preview element of the game.
 <!-- NOTE - THIS IS MISSING FROM THE VIGNETTE -->
-He then decides to add a new game element to it.
-He browses the web page of a menu of game design patterns.
+He then browses the web page of a menu of game design patterns and selects moving enemies.
+At this scope of activity the goal is to increase the challenge and variety of the game experience.
+It appears probable that his is also guided by the expectations embodies in the page itself.
+EXPLAIN affordances OF DESIGN HERE.

 <br />
 <br />